 View the deals available in your area.
 To see your personalised results, you’ll need to enter your address.

-Fibre-optic broadband is the most popular type of broadband connection for UK customers, offering much faster speeds and a more reliable connection than the home broadband that runs on old-fashioned copper telephone lines.
+Fibre broadband is the most popular type of broadband connection for UK customers, offering much faster speeds and better signal strength than the connection you get from the now old-fashioned copper telephone lines.

-But what is fibre broadband, and how does it differ from other types of broadband?
-From internet speed, to availability in your area, to monthly price, to enticing add-ons, here's everything you need to know before you compare fibre-optic broadband deals.
+But what exactly is fibre broadband, and how does it differ from other types?
+From internet speed, to availability in your area, to monthly price and enticing add-ons, here's everything you need to know before you compare fibre-optic broadband deals.

-The most widely available type of fibre is known as fibre-to-the-cabinet (FTTC), which uses fibre-optic cables from your provider's broadband exchange to the green cabinets on your street.
+The most widely-available type of fibre is known as 'superfast' fibre, which uses fibre-optic cables from your provider's broadband exchange to the local cabinets on your street.

-The rest of the connection then relies on the same copper wires as ADSL, making it faster than a purely copper connection, but still slower than 'full fibre', or fibre-to-the-premises (FTTP) broadband.
+The rest of the connection then relies on the same copper wires as ADSL connection.
+This makes it several times faster than a purely copper connection, but it's still slower than 'full fibre' broadband.

 Full fibre, also known as fibre-to-the-premises (FTTP) broadband, uses fibre-optic cables for the entire connection from the provider directly into your home.

-In the spring of 2022, full fibre was still the least-available option for fixed-line broadband in the UK, available to just 33% of homes across the country.
+In the spring of 2022, full fibre was still the least-available option for fixed-line broadband in the UK, available to just over one-third of homes across the country.

-To learn more about how fibre broadband works, take a look at our detailed fibre broadband guide.
+To learn more about how full fibre broadband works, take a look at our detailed full fibre guide.

 You can look for broadband in your area with our postcode checker to see what types of broadband are available to you.